khoobacca/UAS-Application-Challenge--2/README.md

 okay...

-imma break thie problem into a couple steps. when i do research i normally break it up into a couple phases.
+imma break this problem into a couple steps. when i do research i normally break it up into a couple phases.
 1.  concept introduction + basic notes
 2. deeper investigation into necessary topics after general understanding/overview is finished.